You are here:

 Joined: 28 September 2017, Chair since 2019

-Catherine holds a degree in Social Science and Languages, a master’s degree in Chinese Studies from the School of Oriental and African Studies and speaks five languages including Mandarin.
+Catherine was born in Mansfield, a small town in Australia.
+A mother of two, Catherine holds a degree in Social Science and Languages from the University of Sydney, a Masters Degree in Chinese Studies from the School of Oriental and African Studies and speaks five languages including Mandarin.
+She developed her Mandarin whilst teaching English as a second language in Nanjing, China.

 Lord Trees